hagleitner-schmuck-clemens/stoplight-client-service/docs/API-Guidelines.md

 ### Roadmap
 * 2021-11-03 (Version alpha.01): All relevant endpoints for CWS are described, API design is syntactically correct.
-* 2021-11-10 Developer Review done.
-All APIs have been reviewed by developers for feasibility and implementation effort.
+* 2021-11-10 HAG Developer Review done.
+APIs have been reviewed by developers for feasibility and implementation effort.
-* 2021-11-17 (Version beta.01): Developer input included
+* 2021-11-17 (Version beta.01): Reworked with HAG Developer input.
+CWS starts Rewiew.
-* 2021-11-17 (Version beta.02): Developer input included, documentation complete.
 * 2021-11-24 (Version rc.01): Release canditate 01.
 Basis for Developers at CWS.

 ### Open API design questions